San Antonio DUI Lawyer (For Minors)

 Police will likely issue a citation giving the minor arrested notice of his or her offense as well as when and where they must appear in court.
 Police are not required to take a minor arrested for DUI into custody.

 If you or a family member need a San Antonio DUI attorney, call Gary Trichter for a free consultation.
-As a DWI Specialist, Gary has worked with thousands of families in similar situations and understands the impact a DUI can have on a budding future.
+As a DWI Specialist by the National College for DUI Defense, Gary has worked with thousands of families in similar situations and understands the impact a DUI can have on a budding future.